Monomial-agnostic computation of vanishing ideals: Advantages of gradient normalization

-In contrast, for a gradient-normalized polynomial, if it is approximately vanishing for $X$, then it is also approximately vanishing for $X^*$, where the gap of the two extents of vanishing increases linearly according to the perturbation level.
+In contrast, for a gradient-normalized polynomial, approximately vanishing for $X$ mildly implies approximately vanishing for $X^*$, where the gap of the two extents of vanishing increases linearly according to the perturbation magnitude.